builderssquad/anyscan/README.md

 Basically, the default plan is to make everything what is available in Etherscan.
 As far we supported by projects they could apply chain specific functiality and define priorities of default tasks

+* Improving user experience: Etherscan could continue to improve its user interface and user experience, making it more accessible and intuitive for users of all levels of technical expertise.
+* Adding new features: Anyscan could add new features and tools, such as a decentralized exchange (DEX) explorer, an oracle explorer, or a staking explorer, to provide a one-stop solution for blockchain users.
+* Integrating with other platforms: Anyscan integration with other blockchain platforms, wallets, and decentralized applications (dApps), enabling users to interact with the Ethereum network through a unified platform.
+* Tools: Anyscan offers various tools and services, such as a gas price calculator and a tool for calculating EVM address balances.
-* Ability to add token specific informaiton (website, social links)
+* Project Info: Ability to add token specific informaiton (website, social links)
-* Integration with Remix (debug of transaction)
+* Debug: Integration with Remix (debug of transaction)
-* Advanced analytics, reports
-* Advanced filtering and sorting of all data
+* Data Tools: Advanced filtering and sorting of all data
-* Ellasic search improvement, support of all entities
+* Search: Ellasic search improvement, support of all entities
-* Token holder rich list
+* Facts: Token holder rich list
-* Most active token holders
-* Most liquid token analytics

 ## Launched on chains